tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Video recordings

 For video recordings of this course, see the [Video recordings of API doc workshops](docapis_course_videos.html).
-The most recent full-length video of the entire course is a full-day API workshop I gave in Raleigh, North Carolina, in April 2019.
+The page lists the most recent video recordings available.
 The video doesn't go into the same level of detail as the written material, but it would be a good start.

 See my [Upcoming Presentations](https://idratherbewriting.com/presentations/) on my blog for details about future workshops and presentations.